Implementation of the division algorithm in JavaScript

 </html>

-In 1 line, we inform the browser that our document was written in HTML (more precisely it is a header characteristic for HTML 5).
-Line 2 contains a <html> tag that starts HTML code.
-The 3 line starts the <body> section of our document, containing the elements that are to appear on the page.
-In our example, the <body> section only contains a script written in JavaScript that implements the algorithm for dividing two numbers.
-The start of the script is indicated by the <script> tag from line 4 - we can treat it as the start block (1) of our algorithm.
-The content of the script is contained on lines 5 to 11.
+On line 1 of the program, we inform the browser that our document is written in HTML (it is precisely the header characteristic of HTML 5).
+Line 2 contains the <html> tag, which starts the HTML code.
+Line 3 begins the <body> section of our document, containing the elements that should appear on the page.
+In our example, the <body> section contains only a script written in JavaScript that implements the division algorithm for two numbers.

-On line 5, we declare the variable x - dividend with the var keyword. at the same time, the assignment operator ("=") initializes this variable with the value entered by the user using the prompt() statement. prompt - a standard JavaScript function - displays a pop-up text box on the screen.
-The first argument of the function specifies the text displayed as a prompt, the second is the default value entered in the edit field.
-In our case, we display the text "x:" as a prompt and do not prompt the user with any default text (the second argument is empty text "").
-The prompt() function returns the text entered by the user in the edit field and then confirmed with the OK button.
+On line 5, using the keyword var, we declare the variable x—the dividend.
+Simultaneously, the assignment operator (=) initializes this variable with a value entered by the user using the prompt() instruction. prompt—a standard JavaScript function—displays a pop-up text input box on the screen.
+The function's first argument specifies the text displayed as the prompt, and the second is the default value entered into the edit field.
+In our case, we display the text "x:" as the prompt and do not suggest any default text to the user (the second argument is an empty string "").
+The prompt() function returns the text entered by the user into the edit field and then confirmed with the OK button.

-In line 6, we assign the divisor value to the variable y in an analogous way.
-Lines 5 and 6 correspond to the input/output block of this algorithm.
+On line 6, we assign the value of the divisor to the variable y in an analogous way.
+Lines 5 and 6 correspond to the Input/Output block (2) of the discussed algorithm.